 In 1984 he became a Doctor of Physical and Mathematical Sciences in MEPhI with his thesis on "Laser absorption analysis of molecular gases."
 He currently teaches physics at a private school.

 Alexander Popov is author and co-author of 15 inventions and more than 100 publications in the field of laser technology, spectroscopy, absorption analysis, gas analysis, and laser optics.
 With his developments he has participated in the Exhibition of Achievements of the National Economy (VDNKh).
 He is decorated with bronze (1978) and gold (1981) medals of the Exhibition, and a medal "850 years of Moscow."

-Popov recently wrote Americans on the Moon – A Great Breakthrough or a Space Affair? in Russian, 2009.
+Popov recently wrote Americans on the Moon: a Major Breakthrough or a Space Scam? in Russian, 2009.